FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/Angle_Selection/README.md

 **Organs At Risk Dose:**
 </br> The impact of incident beam geometry on the accumulated dose for organs at risk was evaluated through the Percentage Volume Irradiation (PIV).
 PIV measures the overlap between the incident beam and the organ, normalised to the total organ volume.
 The algorithm considered organs at risk such as the heart, lungs, and spinal cord.

-</br> These calculations were performed for approximately 350 beam orientations, with the 2D maps below depicting  the results for patient 104.

 <p align="center">
   <img  height="300" src="../Images/Angle_Selection/PIV_WEPL_p104.png">